Ardumower/Sunray/README.md

 Steps to run Sunray as ROS node:

-1. In your config.h (Sunray/alfred/), activate these entries:
+1. Make a copy of your existing config.h with another name (e.g. Sunray/alfred/config_myrobot.h), and activate these entries:
 ```
 #define ROS_LAUNCH_FILE     "myrobot"  // the ROS robot launch file (you will choose in point 2 below)
 #define LIDAR_BUMPER_ENABLE true  // to use the LiDAR-based bumper (ground obstacle detection via LiDAR)